s14321k/Interview-Qusions-markdowns/react.md

   - Complex UI logic
   - Provide lifecycle hooks

+### JSX - JavaScript XML allows us to write HTML.
+- Jsx stands for the javascript xml which allows to write the HTML inside the js.

 ### Hooks (2018)
 - Hooks lets us to use state and other react features without writing a class

+### Props
+- Props are immutable.
+- We can pass strings, arrays, functions from one component to other component, emojis etc.